Dariaky/DriverService/Readme.md

 | Sam2      | 222        | sam2@email.com    |
 | Sam3      | 333        | sam3@email.com    |

+For your convenience use tom1 and sam1 user accounts to test load delivery cases with loads and trucks created beforehand.

 #### You are more than welcome to create your own users and test functionality available depending on their roles.
 Enjoy:)